na-stewart/sanic-security/README.md

 --- | --- | --- |
 POST | api/auth/register | A captcha is required.
 Register an account with an email, username, and password.
 Once the account is created successfully, a two-step session is requested and the code is emailed.
 POST | api/auth/login | Login with an email and password.
 A two-step session is requested when the account is not verified and the code is emailed.
 POST | api/auth/verify | Verify account with a two-step session code found in email.
+A two step session will be requested if the current session being used to verify account expires or is invalid.
 POST | api/auth/logout | Logout of logged in account.
 POST | api/capt/request | Requests new captcha session.
 GET | api/capt/img | Retrieves captcha image from existing captcha session.